Ted Prior (actor)

 Ted Prior (born August 9, 1959) is an American actor, film producer, and bodybuilder.
 Born in Newark, New Jersey, Prior moved to Los Angeles in the late 1970s to pursue a career as a bodybuilder.
 With his brother David A. Prior directing, he acted in the horror film Sledgehammer (1983), and starred in Killzone (1985).
-Eventually the brothers were hired to make films Action International Pictures, which specialized in making low budget genre films.
-In their first effort with them, Prior had a supporting role in the horror film Killer Workout (1987) and the lead in the action film Deadly Prey (1987).
+Eventually, David co-founded Action International Pictures, which specialized in making low budget genre films.
+In their first effort for the company, Ted had a supporting role in the horror film Killer Workout (1987) and the lead in the action film Deadly Prey (1987).

 Moving forward, Prior became an action film leading man for Action International Pictures until the 1990s.
-Separately from them, Prior acted in Hardcase and Fist (1989), Possessed by the Night (1994), Day of the Warrior (1996), etc.
+Separately from them, Prior acted in Hardcase and Fist (1989), Possessed by the Night (1994), Day of the Warrior (1996), among others.